lpereira/hardinfo/README.md

 - mkdir build
 - cd build
 - cmake ..
-- make
+- make package   (This creates a package so you do not polute your installation and it can be updated by distro releases)
-- sudo make install
+- sudo apt install ./hardinfo-VERSION-DISTRO-MACHINE.deb  (See output from make package)
 - sudo apt install lm-sensors sysbench lsscsi mesa-utils dmidecode udisks2
 - hardinfo
+NOTE: If make package fails use make install

 **Fedore/Centos/RedHat/Rocky/Alma/Oracle**
 * NOTE: Centos 7 needs yum install cmake3 instead of cmake - use cmake3 instead of cmake